jgraichen/acfs/README.md

 end
 ```

-By default Acfs raises an error when a non stubbed resource should be requested.
+By default, Acfs raises an error when a non stubbed resource should be requested.
 You can switch of the behavior:

 ```ruby
 before do